Table of contents

 - life threatening situations such as natural disasters

-Note everyone who experiences a traumatic event will develop PTSD.
+Note everyone who experiences PTSD after a traumatic event.
 However, there are several risk factors.

 People who have a history of anxiety or depression are more likely to experience the condition after a traumatic event.
 Also, those with limited family and friend support are also at higher risk.

 Biologically, several factors that occur when we feel stressed can bring on PTSD symptoms.
 One example is survival mechanism, often linked to hyperarousal during everyday things.
 This reaction is meant to keep the individual on guard and prepared for another emergency.
 However, it often ends up being a distraction when there is no danger.

 Another biological response is heightened stress hormone levels.
 These are the chemicals released when the “fight or flight” reaction is activated.
 People with PTSD tend to have continued high levels, increasing hyperarousal.